Nevada Alternative Teacher Certification

 Types of Alternative Teaching Licenses in Nevada

 The State of Nevada Department of Education provides three main pathways to alternative teacher certification, depending on candidates’ education and experience.
 These different pathways also lead to different endorsement areas and are designed for those who have a bachelor’s degree in subjects other than education.
+Note that all teachers seeking certification in Nevada must be US citizens or lawful permanent residents.

 Alternative Route to Licensure Program

 The Alternative Route to Licensure (ARL) program is open to those who have a bachelor’s degree.
-Candidates must pass the Praxis Core Academic Skills for Educators and either hold a major or minor in the desired endorsement area or pass the appropriate Praxis II Subject Area Assessment.
+Candidates must pass the Praxis Core Academic Skills for Educators and either hold a major or minor in the desired endorsement area or pass the appropriate Praxis Subject Area Assessment(s).
 Candidates must also be accepted to an approved ARL program.
 Note that applications for the ARL license are only accepted twice yearly during select weeks in September and April.
 All applications are reviewed on a case-by-case basis.
 Successful applicants will be issued a conditional license that allows them to teach while completing the ARL program.
 Upon successful completion of all program requirements, candidates are eligible for a Standard teaching license.

 Secondary Career and Technical License